CGCL-codes/ipotane/README.md

 in unfavorable situations due to the use of extra Asynchronous Binary Agreement (ABA) instances.

+To address the above issues, we propose Ipotane, which has been accepted in NDSS'26.
+The conference version of our paper [PDF version](https://github.com/CGCL-codes/ipotane/blob/main/NDSS2026-Ipotane.pdf) is available in this repository.

 ## Environment Setup

 You have two options to set up the development environment: